 People have heard a lot about macronutrients (protein, carbs, and fat) and have learned how to manipulate these to lose weight.
 Increase protein and decrease carbs.
-But, we receive fiber, micronutrients, and energy from healthy carbs and are needed just as much to remain healthy.
-Now, I’m not saying a bucket of fries or only eat pasta.
+But, we receive fiber, micronutrients, and energy from healthy carbs and they are needed to remain healthy.
+Now, I’m not saying to eat a bucket of fries or only eat pasta.
 Just don’t be afraid to incorporate healthy carbs into your meals.
-If you’re use to looking at your plate and seeing a food item that is your protein and another item as your carbs, start making a shift in your mind.
+If you’re use to looking at your plate and seeing a food item as your protein and another item as your carbs, start making a shift in your mind.
 Look at your food differently.
 Understand that beans are both your carbs and protein and nuts are protein and fats.
 Fruit, vegetables, grains, nuts, and legumes are whole foods and nutrient dense.

 Tip #6: SNACKS ON THE GO

 Always be prepared when you’re out and about, especially in the beginning.
 When you’re hungry and feel like you have no options, you’re more likely to gravitate to what you’re comfortable with.
 Take snacks to run errands, go to birthday parties, the movies, etc. I like taking nuts, protein bars, grapes, apples, bananas, even avocados.
 Avocados can easily spruce up any boring garden salad.